m3dwards/longmynd.org/content/sites/corndon.md

   latlong: 52.5636, -3.0178
   physicalMaps: 1:50000 137 or Explorer 216
 sensitivities:
-  - sensitivity: >-
-      This site is currently very sensitive with regards to parking – see notes below (never drive to the top of the hill).

-      Please follow the site rules and common sense.

-      Avoid the farm with horses – see note below!

-      The hill is  popular with walkers – take care when launching and top landing!

-      The site is important for plants and wildlife so please stick to existing tracks whenever possible when walking!

-      Any issues please submit a report to your committee and if it involves anyone at the site please remain polite, try to ease any tension and if possible ask for contact details.
-  - sensitivity: >-
-      FARM WITH HORSES – NB TO AVOID
+  - sensitivity: PARKING.
+The local farmers require access to both Corndon and Lan Fawr, with room to turn trailers.
+This means room for parking is very restricted near the second set of gates up the track, with space for a maximum of 4 cars.
+Members are asked to park at the bottom of the track where it joins the road.

-      Click to expand Note the farm indicated with the red oval and cross, in the photograph on the right.
+  - sensitivity: HORSES.
+Note the farm indicated with the red oval and cross, in the photograph.
 DO NOT overfly this farm or the surrounding fields.
-It is used to breed highly expensive, very nervous, race horses, which are apparently easily scared by things flying above.
-Causing damage to one of these horses would be very expensive indeed.
+It is used to breed highly expensive, very nervous, race horses.
+  - sensitivity: SSSI.
+The majority of the hill is registered as a Site of Special Scientific Interest, this includes the take offs and much of the track leading to the top (see map).
+As a result NO vehicles are to be taken onto the hill.
 accessAndParking: >-
   Turn off the A488 at a derelict tower signposted White Grit/Priest Weston 2 km to a T junction.
 Take the rough track to the left.
 After 100m go through a